 Imagine having a dashboard that shows you the health of your production process in real time.
 That’s essentially what control charts do.
 These simple graphs track a process over time, plotting data points between upper and lower control limits.
 By looking at the chart, you can instantly see if your process is stable and predictable or if something is off.
 Control charts help you monitor the performance of a process and spot trends or unusual patterns before they lead to defective products.
 This proactive approach is key to preventing waste and ensuring every fixture meets your standards, from the first one off the line to the last.

-The Six Sigma Method
+Applying the Six Sigma Method

 If you’re aiming for near-perfection, the Six Sigma method is the gold standard.
 Developed by Motorola, Six Sigma is a highly disciplined, data-driven approach designed to eliminate defects and improve processes.
 The goal is to get to a point where there are fewer than 3.4 defects per million opportunities.
 While it requires a significant commitment to statistical analysis and process improvement, it’s a powerful business strategy for companies that want to make quality their core competitive advantage.
 By systematically identifying and removing the causes of errors, you can streamline operations, reduce costs, and deliver an exceptionally consistent product to your customers.

-Inspection and Testing Protocols
+Setting Up Inspection and Testing Protocols

 This is the hands-on foundation of any good quality control system.
 Inspection and testing protocols are the specific, documented procedures your team follows to check products at different stages of production.
 This isn't just about looking at the final product.
 A strong quality control plan involves examining raw materials before production begins, checking in-process samples as they move through the line, and conducting a final review before anything ships.
 By setting clear standards and testing protocols for every step, you create multiple checkpoints to catch potential issues.
 This ensures that the final fixtures arriving at your stores are exactly what you envisioned, every single time.

-Essential Quality Control Tools
+The Quality Control Tools Every Business Needs

 Having a quality control system is one thing, but putting it into practice requires the right tools.
 These aren't necessarily complex software or expensive machinery; many of the most effective quality control tools are simple visual methods for collecting and analyzing data.
 They help you move from guessing what the problem is to knowing exactly where to focus your efforts.
 By turning raw data into clear insights, these tools empower your team to identify issues, find root causes, and make informed decisions that keep your production on track and your standards high.